mdlog/nectiq/VAULT_DEPLOYMENT_GUIDE.md

-# 🚀 VAULT DEPLOYMENT & TESTING GUIDE
+# 🚀 MULTI-TOKEN VAULT DEPLOYMENT & TESTING GUIDE

-Complete step-by-step guide to deploy and test the NectiqVault smart contract on Polygon Amoy.
+Complete step-by-step guide to deploy and test the MultiTokenVault smart contract on Polygon Amoy with real NTIQ token integration.

 ---